xmacan/plugin_flowview/README.md

 # flowview

-This plugin allows you to see reports based off the data in your Netflow flows.
+This plugin allows you to view NetFlow data from inside of Cacti and to generate Email based reports of the data.

 # Features

-* Customizable Scheduled Reports.
 * Ability to view Flow Data in Table Form or three Chart Forms.
 * Parallel Query Execution to increase the speed of report generation.
 * Support for Shard Query and Horizontal Scaling through use of technologies such as MariaDB MaxScale.
 * Tracking of IP addresses that do not resolve through DNS by using ARIN's whois service.
+* Customizable Scheduled Reports.
+* Starting with the 4.x version, the ARIA database format will be the default for historical raw tables.
+The ARIA format is crash safe, and almost 5x faster than InnoDB.
+The live raw table will always be InnoDB to support multiple concurrent inserts, but once that table ages out, it will be converted to the ARIA engine by default.
+* Starting with the 4.x version, the DNS cache will be manageable.
+Therefore, if you have intermittant DNS resolution issues, you will be able to view and manage those entries in the cache.

 # Installation